-The urban optimist has been added to your bookmarks.
+The urban optimist has been saved

 Cities today face a myriad of challenges, from crises of inequality to inadequate funds and services.
 But that doesn’t faze Sidewalk Labs CEO Daniel Doctoroff.
 His aim: To transform urban environments through technologies that can drive efficiency, raise accountability, and foster a deeper sense of community.